PSALM 124 - If not for the LORD, where would Israel be?

 While each of those scenarios is a fitting illustration of the thesis of this psalm, all occurred hundreds of years after David, to whom the psalm is attributed.

-The thesis is that little Israel could never survive the attacks of its enemies, except for the miraculous intervention of the LORD.
+The thesis is that little Israel could never survive the attacks of its many powerful enemies, except for the miraculous intervention of the LORD.
 This is highlighted by the emphatic repetition of: "If it had not been the LORD..."

 ...the LORD who was on our side...-